 Minimizes Urinary Tract Infections

-This is the percentage of residents who suffered from a urinary tract infection.
-UTI's are considered by many experts to be a measure of nursing care at a nursing home.
-UTI's are often the result of a facility with lower levels of hygiene.
-Nevertheless, this statistic could also be misleading for some facilities due to inconsistent reporting standards for these infections.
+This metric tells you the percentage of long-term residents which had urinary tract infections.
+UTI's may be an indicator of a facility with lower levels of hygiene.
+However, this datapoint could also be misleading for some nursing homes due to different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were prescribed antipsychotic medications.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these drugs are being used appropriately.
-In some situations, increased usage of these drugs may indicate that a nursing home is using these drugs to subdue residents.
+This tells you the percentage of patients who were prescribed antipsychotic drugs.
+While antipsychotic drugs may be helpful for many residents, it is important to ensure these medications are being used appropriately.
+In limited situations, high levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety medications.
-Antianxiety drugs are given to residents experiencing depression or anxiety.
+This tells you the percentage of residents who were prescribed antianxiety drugs.
+Antianxiety medications are prescribed to patients suffering from depression and anxiety.

 Managing Depression Among Residents